ZhifeiDou/Transformer_RL_Portfolio_Optimization/README.md

-# Transformer Reinforcement Learning Portfolio Optimization
+# Transformer Reinforcement Learning and Quadratic Programming Portfolio Optimization
 This is the course project for MIE1666 2024 Fall Team 5:
 **Leveraging Transformer in Deep Reinforcement Learning for Portfolio Optimization.**